 An expansion of the Lubyanka began in 1940 to accommodate additional prisoners and personnel.
 An additional story was added vertically and the building was expanded horizontally and absorbed buildings behind it.
 A grey and dreary apartment building was constructed directly behind the growing building for secret police officers.
 Only the right portion of the building was completed before the Nazis invaded the Soviet Union in 1941 – the rest was completed under Yuri Andropov in 1983.

 Although the prison is said to be in the basement, some claim it was actually on the windowless top floor.
 Most prisoners were brought in in the dead of night and led blindfolded through long, convoluted paths to intentionally disorient them.
 Their “walk time,” which came at random intervals, was held on the roof.
 Over time, the Lubyanka became a symbol of the Soviet state security organs and political repression.
-To this day, the Lubyanka still houses the Lubyanka prison.
+To this day, Lubyanka still houses the Lubyanka prison, now a museum.

 A Museum of the KGB (now the Historical Demonstration Hall of the Russian FSB) was opened in 1989.
 Unfortunately, although the facility still exists, it is not open to the general public (as it is within a highly secure building), and entry is only granted to those with special permits, which are apparently difficult to get.
 We did not get to go inside.